 Yes.
 Matriculated degree students may cross-register for courses (that allow out-of-program students to enroll) in any graduate division at Columbia University, Union Theological Seminary, and Jewish Theological Seminary.
 Consultation with your departmental adviser is required prior to cross-registering.

 Yes, students may register for courses without being admitted to a degree program.
 They must first submit a Non-Degree Application.
 Admission to a non-degree program does not guarantee admission to a degree-granting program in the future.
 For more information about applying for non-degree status, visit the Non-Degree Instructions page.

 In general, we do not offer application fee waivers.
 However, we do offer fee waivers to applicants who have participated in specific organizations affiliated with Teachers College.
-In order to obtain a waiver on this basis, you will need to indicate on your application that you are part of one of these organizations and provide proof of participation.
-Please note that if you indicate membership in an affiliate organization, your application will not be considered complete and eligible for review until you have provided proof of participation.
+In order to obtain a waiver on this basis, you will need to indicate on your application that you are part of one of these organizations and provide contact information for the organization.
+Please note that if you indicate membership in an affiliate organization, we reserve the right to contact the organization to confirm your participation.